The role of shape disorder in the collective behaviour of aligned fibrous matter: Materials and methods

 The second setup is a commercial testing system (Electropuls\texttrademark E3000 from Instron\textregistered, 10 N sensor), with a lower force range (3 decades $10^{-2}$-10 N, accuracy $\pm\ 10^{-2}$ N) but a higher stiffness ($\sim$ 100 MPa).
 This setup was mainly used for stress-relaxation experiments.

-With both setups and for each experiments we measured the distance $D_0$ between compression plates at first contact, the distance $D$ between compression plates at each step of compression, the projected length $L_x$ and $L_y$ and the force $F$.
-We calculated the real stress $P=F/L_xL_y$ and $D_0/D$.
+With both setups and for each experiment we measured the distance $D_0$ between the compression plates at first contact, the distance $D$ between compression plates at each step of compression, the projected lengths $L_x$ and $L_y$ (see Fig. \ref{figure2}) and the force $F$.
+We calculated the stress $P=F/L_xL_y$ and the relative deformation that we define as $D_0/D$ (see Fig. \ref{figure3}).